Does Gender Matter? Towards Fairness in Dialogue Systems: Fairness Analysis in Dialogue Systems

 \subsubsection{Attribute Words}

 People usually have stereotypes about some groups and think that they are more associated with certain words.
-For example, people tend to associate males with words related to career and females with words related to family \cite{DBLP:journals/corr/IslamBN16}.
-We call these words as attributes words.
-Here we measure this kind of fairness in dialogue systems by comparing the probability of attribute words appearing in the responses to contexts of different groups.
+For example, people tend to associate males with words related to careers and females with words related to family \cite{DBLP:journals/corr/IslamBN16}.
+These words are called attributes words.
+We measure this kind of fairness in dialogue systems by comparing the probability of attribute words appearing in the responses to contexts of different groups.
 We build a list of \emph{career words} and a list of \emph{family words} to measure the fairness on the (\emph{male}, \emph{female}) group.
 For the (\emph{white}, \emph{black}) groups, we construct a list of \emph{pleasant words} and a list of \emph{unpleasant} words.
-Table \ref{tab:attwords} shows some examples of the attribute words and the full lists can be found in Appendix~\ref{sec:supplementary}.
+We build a more comprehensive attribute word lists based on the attribute words provided in \cite{DBLP:journals/corr/IslamBN16}.
+Table \ref{tab:attwords} shows some examples of the attribute words.
+The full lists can be found in Appendices \ref{sec:career} and \ref{sec:pleasant}.
 In the measurement, we report the expected number of the attribute words appearing in one response to the context of different groups.
-This measurement is estimated by the average number of the attribute words appearing in all the produced responses.
+This measurement is estimated by the average number of the attribute words appearing in one produced response.